-- 1.97.
-Merton's Core Planning Strategy policies CS1 (Sub-areas) CS7 (Centres) encourages a mix of town centre type uses to Merton's town and local centres.
-Policy DM R6 will contribute towards delivering this by setting out how proposals for new or the change of use from cultural, arts and tourist uses will be considered in Merton. by setting out a detailed approach concerning proposals for new culture, arts and tourist uses and the protection of some of these uses. - 1.98.
+- 1.94.
+Merton's Core Planning Strategy policies CS1 (Sub-areas) to CS7 (Centres) encourages a mix of town centre type uses to Merton's town centres.
+Policy DM R6 will contribute towards delivering this by setting out how proposals for new or the change of use from cultural, arts and tourism uses will be considered in Merton. - 1.95.
 Culture, arts and tourism development creates economic and social benefits by attracting residents, business visitors and tourists.
-These uses provide employment and complement the retail and services, cafes, restaurants, public houses and leisure and entertainment facilities in Merton's town and local centres, contributing towards their overall vibrancy. - 1.99.
+These uses provide employment and complement the retail and services, cafes, restaurants, public houses and leisure and entertainment facilities in Merton's town centres, contributing towards their overall vibrancy. - 1.96.
 Merton's Core Planning Strategy includes arts, culture and tourism development in its definition of town centre type uses and also sets out policies for assessing proposals for these uses.
-Arts and Cultural uses include theatres, museums, galleries and concert halls.
-For this policy, tourist accommodation includes hotels, hostels [sui generis], B&Bs and guesthouses and other tourist accommodation.

-- 1.100.
-The scale of new culture, arts and tourism development must meet the requirements of Policy DM R1: Location and Scale of Development in Merton's town centres and neighbourhood parades. - 1.101.
-As detailed in Policy DM R2: Development of town centre type uses outside town centres, to strike a balance between Merton's aspirations for economic growth whilst protecting the vitality and viability of Merton's designated town centres, proposals for new large culture, arts and tourist developments located edge-of-centre and out-of-centre, will be required to submit a sequential test. - 1.102.
+Arts and cultural uses include theatres, museums, galleries and concert halls.
+For this policy, tourist accommodation includes hotels, hostels [sui generis], B&Bs and guesthouses and other tourist accommodation. - 1.97.
+The scale of new culture, arts and tourism development must meet the requirements of Policy DM R1 Location and scale of development in Merton's town centres and neighbourhood parades. - 1.98.
+As detailed in Policy DM R2: Development of town centre type uses outside town centres, to strike a balance between Merton's aspirations for economic growth whilst protecting the vitality and viability of Merton's designated town centres, proposals for new large culture, arts and tourist developments located edge-of-centre and out-of-centre, will be required to submit a sequential test. - 1.99.
 Public Transport Accessibility Levels (PTAL) informs geographical area levels access to public transport.
-As detailed in Merton's Core Planning Strategy, higher PTAL levels are concentrated around the town centres and transport interchanges of Wimbledon, Morden, Colliers Wood, Mitcham and Raynes Park.
+As detailed in Figure 26.1: Merton Public Transport Accessibility Levels (PTAL) of Merton's Core Planning Strategy, higher PTAL levels are concentrated around the town centres and transport interchanges of Wimbledon, Morden, Colliers Wood, Mitcham and Raynes Park.
 Areas to the south east and south west of the borough have the lowest accessibility levels.
+Figure 10.000

-Figure 26.1: Merton Public Transport Accessibility Levels in Merton's Core Planning Strategy is based on information gathered at a point in time.
-Therefore, the council would encourage applicants to use the Transport for London (TFL) PTAL calculator to inform planning applications.
+26.1: PTAL in Merton's Core Planning Strategy is based on information gathered at a point in time.
+Therefore, the council would encourage applicants to use the Transport for London (TfL) PTAL calculator to inform planning applications.